Tencent/PatrickStar/README.md

     optimizer.step()
 ```

-We use the same `config` format as [DeepSpeed configuration JSON](https://www.deepspeed.ai/docs/config-json/#optimizer-parameters), which mainly includes params of optimizer, loss scaler and some PatrickStar specific configuration.
+We use the same `config` format as [DeepSpeed configuration JSON](https://www.deepspeed.ai/docs/config-json/#optimizer-parameters), which mainly includes params of optimizer, loss scaler, and some PatrickStar-specific configuration.

-For some detail explanation of the above example, please check the guide [here](./GUIDE.md)
+For a detail explanation of the above example, please check the guide [here](./GUIDE.md)

 For more examples, please check [here](./examples).

 A quick-start benchmark script is [here](./examples/run_transformers.sh).
-It is executed with random generated data, therefore you do not need to prepare the real data.
-It also demostrated all of the optimization techniques for patricksatr.
-For more optimization tricks runing the benchmark see [Optimization Options](./doc/optimization_options.md).
+It is executed with randomly generated data; therefore you do not need to prepare the real data.
+It also demonstrated all of the optimization techniques for patrickstar.
+For more optimization tricks running the benchmark see [Optimization Options](./doc/optimization_options.md).

-### Limitations

-~~1.
-PatrickStar currently is not evaluated on DNN with parameters shared in different layers.
-For example, be careful to use it with tie-weight.
-But you can still label the tied weight to be managed by PyTorch, and make the remaining layers managed by PatrickStar chunk-based memory management.~~

-2. PatrickStar currently does not support gradient accumulation since it reuses grad and param chunks by default, although it could be implemented as a no chunk reuse version.
-In our opinion, GA is a patch for CUDA OOM, and lowers the computing efficiency if setting the batch size as 1,2.
-PatrickStar has solved it very well; it surpasses DeepSpeed with GA significantly.

 ### License
 BSD 3-Clause License